probmods/webppl/docs/inference.rst

       .. js:function:: query.add(name, value)

          :param any name: Name of value to be added to query.
-Will be converted to string, as Javascript object keys are.
+Will be converted to string, as JavaScript object keys are.
          :param any value: Value to be added to query.
          :returns: undefined